 I’ll keep it short.
 Enjoy your risky Holiday fun.

 At least have a plan, though.
-Whatever you’re doing this weekend, think through it and plan for the worst.
+Whatever you’re doing this season, think through it and plan for the worst.
 I wish you the best and hope there will be no trips to the emergency room in your future.
 But if you think it through, at least you’ll know where the nearest one is.
 And don’t forget that fire extinguisher either.

 Hi.
 I’m Jason.
 I’m the author of the book A Practical Guide to the Safety Profession: The Relentless Pursuit from CRC Press.
 I’m excited to get to share it with you all and hope it will be as valuable a tool to you as it has been to me.
 There is no other safety book out there like it.
 That’s not me being arrogant and assuming you’ll love it.
 You might not.
 But at least we’ll be able to have a needed conversation about the change needed in the safety profession.
 It is available now!
 Email me at Jason@relentlesssafey.com